kaist-comet/KoreanExpressway/README.md

 The road network data and the traffic volume (termed 'demand') data were obtained from http://www.ex.co.kr in 2011.
 The location of each node and the length of each arc are *estimated* from the GIS information available in http://openapi.nsdi.go.kr.

 Note that the 2011 data is outdated.
-The current network looks:
+The road network in 2017 looks:

 ![Map Image](https://github.com/chkwon/KoreanExpressway/blob/master/current_map.jpg | width=400)